 1. Acknowledge the Built-In Healthy Power of the Teacher

-Kids and teens are very smart, but when their emotions get in the way, their intellect can go right out the window.
-It’s very easy for kids and to take a low grade and begin to develop a bad attitude toward the teacher.
-If a student dislikes their teacher, it’s easy to take things the wrong way and feel bullied.
-A student with a chip on her shoulder will certainly find what she’s looking for.
-There are a million biases for why a student might accuse a teacher of bullying.
-Maybe the student wants revenge with the teacher, or perhaps they misinterpreted the teacher’s correcting them as bullying, or maybe they cannot handle being told what to do, the list goes on.
-Ask your child how they feel about the teacher, and try to acknowledge any biases.
+It’s easy for a kid to receive a low grade on a test and then develop a bad attitude toward the teacher.
+Sometimes kids take things the wrong way.
+Perhaps they misinterpreted the teacher’s correcting them as bullying, or maybe they couldn’t handle being corrected.
+Ask your child how they feel about the teacher, and try to acknowledge any possible biases.
 Talk through it and do your best to give the teacher the benefit of the doubt.
-After all, teachers dedicate a huge portion of their life to their students, and most of them use their power in a positive way.
+After all, teachers dedicate a huge portion of their life to their students, and the vast majority of them use their power in a positive way.

-As a parent of four elementary-aged kids, I know what it’s like to be frustrated with a teacher.
-I won’t go into detail here, but in those moments it’s so important for me and my wife to step back and take a chill pill before we respond.
-We have to remember that we are only hearing one side of the story – our child’s interpretation – which could be right, wrong, or somewhere in the middle.
-If your child’s feelings were hurt, acknowledge it, talk through it at home, and be careful not to develop a bad attitude toward the teacher (I’m talking to the parents here!).
+As parents of four school-aged kids, my wife and I know what it’s like to be frustrated with a teacher.
+I won’t go into detail here, but in those moments it’s so important that we step back and take a chill pill before responding.
+We have to remember that we are only hearing one side of the story – our child’s interpretation – which could be right or wrong, but usually it’s somewhere in the middle.
+If your child’s feelings were hurt, acknowledge it, talk through it at home, and be careful not to develop a bad attitude toward the teacher.
 Sometimes our biggest biases come from the Papa Bear / Mama Bear instinct, which can cloud our vision (can your child do no wrong?)
-On the other hand, if you suspect your child is being bullied by a teacher, you have to take the matter seriously.
-Try not to call the school when your emotions are high.
-Instead, give yourself some time to calm down and think about it rationally.
-Then follow through by contacting a school counselor or the principal to make a report.
+On the other hand, if you suspect your child’s teacher is abusing their power, you need to take it seriously.
+Try not to contact the school when your emotions are high.
+Instead, give yourself some time to calm down, process it, and talk it out before responding.
+Then follow through by calling the principal or by meeting with the principal in person.

-No teacher in their right mind will readily admit to bullying their students.
-It just doesn’t happen.
-But teachers can have some built-in biases too.
+Teachers can have some built-in biases too.
 Maybe they are merely doing their job, or just trying get the class under control, and so on.
-If your child has behavioral issues, it is possible for a teacher to develop an unfair bias against them, sometimes leading to negative consequences and even bad grades.
-Again, we are walking a fine line here.
-There are definitely cases when a child deserves a lower grade for their poor behavior or bad attitude.
-But if you see a repeated negative bias toward your child, then you need to report it to the school and meet with the administrators to try and find a resolution.
+If your child has behavioral challenges, it’s possible for a teacher to develop an unfair bias against them, sometimes leading to negative consequences and even bad grades.
+At the same time, there are definitely times when a child deserves a lower grade for their poor behavior or bad attitude.
+If you see a repeated negative bias toward your child, then you need to report it to the school and meet with the administrators to find a resolution.
 Which brings me to my final point.

 5. Acknowledge the Challenge for School Administrators.

-If your child is being bullied (by a teacher or by another student) then you need to report each incident to the school in a respectful way, so everything can be documented.
-And if you see a pattern forming, then it’s time to setup an in-person meeting with the school administrators (don’t use email or social media).
-Go in with a good attitude, but be clear that you really desire a positive outcome for your child.
-After all, every kid deserves to be in a safe environment where they are NOT being bullied by a teacher.
+If your child is being bullied by another student, or if you’re seeing an abuse of power by a teacher, then please report every incident to the school, so it can be documented.
+If you see a pattern forming, then it’s time to setup an in-person meeting with the school administrators (don’t use email or social media, as so much is lost in digital communication).
+Go in with a good attitude and be clear that you desire a positive outcome for your child.
+After all, every kid deserves to be in a safe environment where they are NOT being bullied or abused.